Frequently Asked Questions

 What is SEVIS?

 According to the U.S. Immigration and Customs Enforcement (ICE) the Student and Exchange Visitor Information System (SEVIS) is used to track and monitor schools; exchange visitor programs; and F, M and J non-immigrants while they visit the United States and participate in the U.S. education system.
 See the US Immigration and Customs Enforcement website, (http://www.ice.gov).

 Who is the DSO?

 The Designated School Official (DSO) is Jennifer Reimert, Assistant Dean of Academic Support Services.
 The DSO works with the Admissions Office to issue your I-20 form and create input your information into SEVIS.
 The DSO must be able to verify that your SEVIS record is accurate and up-to-date during your entire stay in the United States.

 How will I receive communication from Alvernia University’s Office of Admission?

 The primary mode of communication for international students is via e-mail.
 This is because electronic mail is more efficient and faster than regular postal mail for international students outside of the U.S. Once you have been admitted to Alvernia, please let the Admissions Office know how you would like your documents sent to you and how you would like to communicate (email, phone, Skype, etc.).
-Your primary counselor and contact is Sibel Ahi, Director of Global Engagement, and you can email her or call her office in the Holleran Center at 610-790-1925.
+Your primary counselor and contact is Sibel Ahi, Director of International Recruitment.
+To contact us, please email us at firstname.lastname@example.org or call Sibel Ahi directly at 610-568-1473.

 I now have a new e-mail address.
 What should I do?

-The Office of Undergraduate Admission sends important email communication to applicants to ensure you have a positive experience.
-Please provide the same email address on the online application and any supporting documents.
+The International Admissions office sends important email communication to applicants to ensure you have a positive experience.
+Please provide the same email address on your online application and any supporting documents.
 If you change your email address, remember to provide us with your new email as soon as possible.
-Also, be sure to add our international counselor's email address to your digital contacts list.
+Also, be sure to add Alvernia's international office email address to your digital contacts list.

 When will I know the status of my application?